Hit It With Everything You've Got

 And while I do have some powerful favourites, sometimes the shame spiral is so strong,

 you can't even access the will to get out of it.

 That’s when you’ve got to bring out the heavy artillery.
 Not just one tool, but EVERYTHING you’ve got in the arsenal.

 Here’s an interesting example:

-My sister suffers from migraines—the real kind that swells up from her neurological pain center and misinforms her brain—telling it to turn the pain on full blast.
+My sister suffers from migraines—the real kind that swells up from her neurological pain centre and misinforms her brain—telling it to turn the pain on FULL blast.

 When the big ones hit, it affects her whole body.

 And puts her flat out for days at a time.

 Mostly she manages by avoiding trigger food and watching her stress levels, but when that doesn’t do the trick, she no longer takes the pain lying down.

 Instead of she take's her doctor's surprising advice.